codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/variables.md

 | ------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Working Directories**                           | For example, you can set the working directory of step `A` with a variable named after a previously executed step, step `B`.
 Therefore, setting step `A` with {% raw %}`working-directory:${{B}}`{% endraw %} means that step `A` executes in the same working directory as step `B`.                |
 | **Images**                                        | You can set the candidate field of the push step with a variable named after a previously executed build step.
 Since the details of a created image are not necessarily known ahead of time, the variable can create an association to an optionally dynamic image name.
 Therefore, setting push step `A` with {% raw %}`candidate:${{B}}`{% endraw %} means that step `A` will push the image build buy step `B`.                |

+A very common pattern in Codefresh pipelines, is to create a Docker image in one step, and then run a command on its container in the next step (e.g. run unit tests):

+`YAML`
+{% highlight yaml %}
+{% raw %}
+version: '1.0'
+steps:
+  MyAppDockerImage:
+    title: Building Docker Image
+    type: build
+    image_name: my-own-app
+  MyUnitTests:
+    title: Running Unit tests
+    image: ${{MyAppDockerImage}}
+    commands:
+      - ./my-unit-tests.sh
+{% endraw %}
+{% endhighlight %}

+In the example above you can see the `MyAppDockerImage` variable that denotes a Docker image created dynamically within this single pipeline.
+In the second step we use it as a Docker context in order to run unit tests.

 ## Github Release Variables